-All requests for interviews or information from the media are to be routed through the city administrator.
+Except for routine events and basic information readily available to the public, Aall requests for interviews or information from the media are to be routed through the city administrator.
 No city employee is authorized to speak on behalf of the city without prior authorization from the city administrator or his/her designee.
 Media requests include anything intended to be published or viewable to others in some form such as television, radio, newspapers, newsletters, social media postings, and websites.
 When responding to media requests, employees should follow these steps:

-- 1. If the request is for routine or public information (such as a meeting time or agenda), provide the information and notify the city administrator of the request. - 2.
-If the request is regarding information about city personnel, potential litigation, controversial issues, an opinion on a city matter, or if an employee is unsure if the request is a "routine" question, forward the request to the city administrator.
-An appropriate response would be, "Per our city policy, please contact the city administrator for a response to your inquiry"
+- If the request is for routine or public information (such as a meeting time or agenda), provide the information and notify the city administrator of the request. - If the request is regarding information about city personnel, potential litigation, controversial issues, an opinion on a city matter, or if an employee is unsure if the request is a "routine" question, forward the request to the city administrator.
+An appropriate response would be, "I'm sorry, I don't have the full information regarding that issue.
+Let me take some basic information and submit your request to the appropriate person, who will get back to you as soon as he/she can."
+Then ask the media representative's name, questions, deadline, and contact information.

-All news releases concerning city personnel will be the responsibility of the city administrator.
+All news releases concerning city personnel will be the responsibility of the city administrator or his/her designee.